mnr/writing-wip/dimensions_living_book/Bingo.md

 You might think I am kidding about bingo caller certification.
 I am not.
 Depending on location, you may be required to take a class, pass a test, and/or annually renew your license.
 Search the internet for *bingo certification* for details.
 :::

-To start, the caller withdraws one ball from a bucket of 75 and announces the letter/number combination ("G-48.
+To start, the caller draws one ball from a bucket of 75 and announces the letter/number combination ("G-48.
 That's GEE...FOUR...EIGHT), then---and this is important---places the ball in the correct place in a master matrix with seventy-five depressions.
 Each hole is numbered and arranged in five columns of fifteen rows.
 Each column is labeled with one letter from the word"BINGO."
 With the ball safely in place, the caller repeats the process.
 The master matrix is an easy way to confirm which numbers have been called.
 Which is really important when someone calls...

 **BINGO!**